“Whoever is careless with the truth in small matters cannot be trusted with important matters.” —Albert Einstein

 Forty years later, the “Tiny Desk” misnomer continues to be an inside joke among those in the know, according to sources.
 Singer Conor Oberst concluded his 2014 Tiny Desk performance by presenting a gift to Boilen, a handheld piece of miniature furniture.
 “It’s an even tinier desk,” Oberst said to a chuckling Boilen.

 But at whose expense is this “inside joke”?
-Unlike many privately owned press outlets, NPR is a non-profit media organization that is part of the Corporation for Public Broadcasting, a group that receives federal subsidies and allocates $450 million annually to public broadcasting.
+Unlike many privately owned press outlets, NPR is a non-profit media organisation that is part of the Corporation for Public Broadcasting, a group that receives federal subsidies and allocates $450 million annually to public broadcasting.

 “I like the Tiny Desk series, but as a taxpayer I do feel a little cheated by the name,” one music fan told me privately.
 “Especially if the desk isn’t actually tiny.”

 Dan Ozzi is a staff writer at Noisey, covering office furniture trends in music.
 Follow him on Twitter.